-- At the mid-term of the PDP the supervisor shall meet with each staff member to review progress and achievement.
+- At the mid-term of the PDR the supervisor shall meet with each staff member to review progress and achievement.
 These review discussions are an opportunity to provide feedback, support, direction and encouragement in relation to the progress and achievement of the staff member's objectives.

 - The review also provides the opportunity for the supervisor and staff member to have a general discussion including workload allocation and the operations of the college, school, division or area that impact the staff member.

-- An end of term assessment will be held at the end of the designated PDP period.
+- An end of term assessment will be held at the end of the designated PDR period.
 The staff member should reflect on their experiences at work over the period, the supervisor and staff member should then meet to discuss and review the overall progress and achievements of the staff member relative to opportunity.

 - Based on the outcomes of the discussion under clause 9, and any other relevant evidence, the supervisor will identify an overall performance rating for the staff member against the performance objectives.

 - A summary of the staff member’s actual performance, self-reflection and performance rating should be recorded in the PDR.

 - Where a staff member consents to sharing the content of their PDR for development purposes for others, this will be recorded for example in the comments section on the form or via email between staff member and supervisor.

 - In cases where development is required or progress and achievement is unsatisfactory, action to address possible underperformance or misconduct should be taken at the earliest time possible and in accordance with the relevant policies and procedures.
 Any action should not be delayed pending a formal review.